+ REMEMBRANCE +

 Catherina Baart Biddle, Artist - Socialite who served on the NT board

-Livingston Biddle, Natl Endowment for the Arts invited me to the Cosmos Club
+Livingston Biddle, Natl Endowment for the Arts, my host at the Cosmos Club

 Barbara Birmingham - Spirited redhead drama classmate at CUA

-Harry Blackstone, Sr, the grand stage magician who we say in Kansas City
+Harry Blackstone, Sr, the grand stage magician who we saw in Kansas City

 Betty Bode, SHS, Al's sister who was in my class

-Lindy Boggs, Congress sweet, grand Congresswoman friend of Brother David
+Lindy Boggs, Sweet, grand Congresswoman on Brother David's charity board

 Donald Bohn, older guy at IHS who wore glasses and married Mary Ann Hegarty